The only way Mathieu van der Poel will lose the CX worlds is if his Lamborghini breaks down - Canadian Cycling Magazine

 The only way Mathieu van der Poel will lose the CX worlds is if his Lamborghini breaks down

-The Dutchman has been untouchable all season, and is poised for another rainbow jerseyPhoto by: Lamborghini
+The Dutchman used the supercar to get some races, has untouchable all season, and is poised for another rainbow jerseyPhoto by: Lamborghini

-Yes I know Mathieu van der Poel won’t be driving the 1,000 km in his Lamborgini from his home in Belgium to Tábor, Czech Republic, but please allow me to be hyperbolic this time.
+Yes, I know Mathieu van der Poel won’t be driving the 1,000 km in his Lamborghini from his home in Belgium to Tábor, Czech Republic for the ‘cross worlds, but please allow me to be hyperbolic this time.
 Why?
-Because Mathieu van der Poel has been utterly unbeatable this year, barring incident, he will crush the competition and take another rainbow jersey to add to his collection.
-A reader told me about a joke from Reddit where a few Redditors had made a similar quip about a broken-down Lambo being the only thing that stood in his way–and they make a good point.
+Because Mathieu van der Poel has been absolutely unbeatable this year, and barring incident, he will crush the competition and take another rainbow jersey to add to his collection.
+A reader told me about a joke from Reddit where a few Redditors had made a similar quip about a broken-down Lambo being the only thing that stood in his way en route to the race–and they make a good point.

-Mathieu van der Poel’s victory salute was different on Sunday for a very special reason
+IN BEELD.
+Mathieu van der Poel, de Lamborghini van de cross, is aangekomen in Zonhoven https://t.co/DGoR5vx0jN pic.twitter.com/9zWOS2vqlJ

 Stunning exhibits of power